UMDBPP/PacketRaven/README.md

 packetraven examples/example_1.yaml
 ```

-For usage examples, see the `examples/` directory or [view the documentation on ReadTheDocs](https://packetraven.readthedocs.io/en/latest/usage.html).
+For usage examples, see the `examples/` directory or [read the documentation](https://packetraven.readthedocs.io).